Toggle mobile menu visibility

 National Grid are in the pre-application stage of the Norwich to Tilbury (N2T) Project, formerly known as East Anglia Green.
 The Project proposes to reinforce the high voltage (400 kv) electricity transmission network (that is a proposed new power line 400kv) from Norwich Main substation (Norfolk) to Bramford substation (Suffolk); onto Tilbury substation (Essex).
 It also involves a new connection substation in Essex relating to a new offshore wind project needing connection to the grid.

-National Grid are currently consulting on their Preliminary Environmental Information Report (Under Section 42 of the Planning Act) on this project.
-The statutory consultation went live on 10 April 2024 and closes on 18 June 2024.
-Any comments can be sent to National Grid on contact@n-t.nationalgrid.com.
-The County Council will be responding to this consultation in due course.
+National Grid consulted on their Preliminary Environmental Information Report (Under Section 42 of the Planning Act) on this project.
+The statutory consultation went live on 10 April 2024 and closed on 26 July 2024.
+The County Council responded to the consultation with comments which were taken through the Planning and Highways Delegations Committee.

-For more information about the Norwich to Tilbury project, including public consultation documents, visit the National Grid website
+For more information about the Norwich to Tilbury project, including public consultation documents, visit the National Grid website.

 Grimsby to Walpole